-Setting this to False, shadows casted by the objects were removed.
+Setting this to False, shadows cast by the objects were removed.

 Also called as “God Rays”, shafts of light through objects and light source will be removed when set to False.

 This variable controls the resolution of the shadows.
-If set with lower value, the shadows are blurred and looks generic.
-If set with higher value, the shadows are more defined and looks the way it should be.
+If set with lower value, the shadows are blurred and look generic.
+If set with higher value, the shadows are more defined and look the way they should.